 Contact Master Center for Addiction Medicine

-Set down that last drink and contact the experts here at Master Center for Addiction Medicine or your medical provider to learn more and determine what treatment option is the next step to a healthier you.
+What’s more, we offer a uniquely compassionate and supportive treatment environment because many of our staff are in recovery themselves.Reach out to the experts here at Master Center for Addiction Medicine or your medical provider to learn more and determine what alcohol withdrawal treatment option is the next step to a healthier you.